AiimiLtd/de-ai-onboarding/09 aiimiStyleGuide/sqlStyleGuide.md

 * Comments should not explain how but they should explain what and why we do something
 * You can comment with either line comments or block comments it's mostly personal preference.
 * -- Is easier and most code editors have hotkeys built in for adding and removing these comments.
 If you lose the format of your code these can be a nightmare.
-* /**/ creates a block comment which will survive bad formating but is not as widely accepted.
+* /**/ creates a block comment which will survive bad formatting but is not as widely accepted.

 ```SQL
 --Bad practice